 typically do not have depleted liver glycogen stores when they

-Actually the underlining problem with HFCS is that it is so
+Actually, the underlining problem with HFCS is that it is

-inexpensive, largely due to US government farm subsidies, that
+so inexpensive, largely due to US government farm subsidies,

-it has found its way into most foods we find at the grocery store
+that it has found its way into most foods we find in the grocery

 Sugar on Food Labels).
 Foods that you would not have even

 low.
-Several authorities have suggested the induction of HFCS
+Several authorities have suggested that induction of HFCS

 (and sugar) is one of the leading causes of the obesity epidemic

 in addition to the various other metabolic disorders mentioned

 Interestingly, fructose in its natural state (i.e in fruit)